 - 13. Create a file HelloWorld.java (in IS7\helloworld) and open it for editing! - 14.
 Define the package: package IS7.helloworld; - 15.
+Define the interface: public interface HelloWorld extends javax.ejb.EJBObject {}

+This interface must contain the signetures of all business methods defined in the session

-Define the interface: public interface HelloWorld extends javax.ejb.EJBObject {} This interface must contain the signatures of all business methods defined in the session bean.
+This interface must contain the signatures of all business methods defined in the session bean.
 All the business methods must in this interface throw a RemoteException.
-In our case there is only the method hello(): public String hello() throws java.rmi.RemoteException;
+In our case there is only the method hello():

+'''

+public String hello() throws java.rmi.RemoteException;

+'''